saimrazzaq/rulesengine/README.md

     This is google's json parser.
 The jar file is located in the project.
 If you are using an ide, you should add it using buildpath->add external jar.
 4. To Run Tests
    Right click on Tests.java(file type junit) file and run as Junit.
+There are 10 tests that will show as pass or fail.
 5. In case of any project set up or execution issue, please feel free to reach out to saim.razzaq@gmail.com